Ossetians: Genetics

+Haplogroup Studies

 Like many other ethnolinguistic groups in the Caucasus, the genetic heritage of the Ossetians is both diverse yet distinctive.
 While Ossetians share genetic traits with neighboring populations, they have retained a distinct identity.
 With 70% of Ossetian males belonging to the Y-chromosomal haplogroup G2, specifically the G2a1a1a1a1a1b-FGC719 subclade.
 Among Iron people, this percentage rises to 72.6%, compared to 55.9% among Digor people.

 This haplogroup has been identified in Alan burials associated with the Saltovo-Mayaki culture.
 In a 2014 study by V. V. Ilyinsky on bone fragments from ten Alanic burials along the Don River, DNA analysis was successfully performed on seven samples.
 Four of these belonged to Y-DNA Haplogroup G2, while six exhibited mitochondrial DNA (mtDNA) haplogroup I. The shared Y-DNA and mtDNA among these individuals suggest they may have belonged to the same tribe or were close relatives.
 These findings strongly support the hypothesis of direct Alan ancestry for Ossetians.
 This evidence challenges alternative theories, such as Ossetians being Caucasian speakers assimilated by the Alans, reinforcing that Haplogroup G2 is central to their genetic lineage.

+A 2004 study concluded that in the Y-DNA line, North Ossetians are closer to other North Caucasians, while South Ossetians are closer to other South Caucasians.
+The maternal lines of North and South Ossetians, however, suggest common roots for both, with them being significantly closer to Iranian populations compared to other Caucasians.
+The researchers suggested that Ossetians have common roots from Iran, followed by subsequent male migrations from their Caucasus neighbours.
+Additionally, among the tested Caucasus populations, Ossetians were the closest to the Central Asians in the maternal line.

+Another study found that, despite the linguistic differences, Ossetians are similar to Svans and Abkhazians in the Y-chromosome, which suggests either a common origin, or an exchange of male lineages.